deckarep/DrSbaitsoUi/README.md

 1. The Dr.'s **original** voice
 2. A native app: No DosBox, DosBox-X, DosBox-Staging, FreeDOS, VirtualBox or x86-Box required!
 2. Faithful recreation of the Dr.'s Turbo C DOS environment
-3. All of the Dr's original text-to-speech responses
+3. *All* of the Dr's original text-to-speech responses
 4. Ability to change background color, font, forground color
-5. More to come...
+5. Swappable brains
+  * Sbaitso's Eliza style brain, originally modeled after Eliza
+    * Custom user created, reassembly files (more details to follow)
+  * LLM Brains: ChatGPT, Claude.ai, etc.
+5. Swappable speech synthesis engines
+  * Sbaitso's original voice
+  * Speech Synthesis Framework for MacOS
+  * Amazon Polly (TODO)
+  * Windows (TODO), Linux (TODO)

 ## How it works

-1. When running in default mode, the game loads up a `.json` definition file of responses
+1. When running in default mode, the app loads up a `.json` definition file of responses
 2. These responses were harvested from the original's binary and should be nearly accurate.
 3. Like the original, the app announces the `Creative Labs` banner, asks for the user's name and greets the user with the canonical introduction.